datatrails/datatrails-python/README.rst

         # Confirmation guarantees that 3rd parties can retrieve and cryptographically
         # verify your Assets, which can take a few seconds to propagate.
 It is typically
         # not necessary to wait unless your workflow involves near-real-time
-        # communication with 3rd parties and the 3rd party needs instant cryptographic
+        # communication with 3rd parties and the 3rd party needs immediate cryptographic
         # verification of your new Asset.
         return arch.assets.create(attrs=attrs, confirm=True)
         #